simonachkar/redux-app/README.md

 Feel free to explore the skeleton (you can always switch back to the master branch with `git checkout master`).
 The app is simple it has two blocks (Blue and Yellow), a notification component and simple styling using CSS.

-Next, we need to install the libraries.
+Next, we need to install the `redux` library  as well as the React binding library `react-redux`.

 ```
 yarn add redux react-redux
 ```

-Now, we are going to talk a little bit about Redux building blocks and what makes Redux...
-Redux.
+Now, we are going to talk a little bit about Redux building blocks and what makes Redux, well...
+Redux!
 There are three building blocks:

 1. Actions
 1. Reducers